Top tips to study in the UK

 Hear Ali and other students at City University London talk about what they love about studying with INTO.

 Want more information and top tips to study in the UK?
-Read Shiv’s three reasons to study in London.
+Read Care’s experience of studying in London.
 Are you starting a foundation course in a new city soon?
 Have you recently completed a foundation year yourself and have any other tip tips?
 We enjoy hearing about your experiences so please share below in the comments section.